 The selection of these specific indicators is subject to change from time to time although the overall principles will remain.
 Where the Sub-Investment Manager identifies any areas for improvement, and subject to an overall assessment of good governance, it may engage with the relevant investee company to seek improvements before choosing to divest, which will typically occur within 90 days.
 The assessment is not applicable to any cash, cash equivalent or derivatives investment or investments in securities issued by sovereigns or government-related entities.

-The Sub-Fund may invest up to 15% of its net assets in the fixed income securities of issuers outside of Asia, who demonstrate strong or improving sustainability attributes, and/or cash and cash equivalents.
+The Sub-Fund may invest up to 15% of its net assets in the fixed income securities of Sustainable Issuers outside of Asia, who demonstrate strong or improving sustainability attributes, and/or cash, and cash equivalents and derivatives.

-The environmental and/or social characteristics promoted by the Sub-Fund are measured and monitored throughout the lifecycle of an investment using the sustainability indicators.
+The sustainable investment objective of the Sub-Fund is measured and monitored throughout the lifecycle of an investment using the sustainability indicators.
 These are:

-The environmental and/or social characteristics and the sustainability indicators of the Sub-fund are monitored during initial security selection and ongoing portfolio management using a combination of internal and external data.
+The sustainable investment objective and the sustainability indicators of the Sub-fund are monitored during initial security selection and ongoing portfolio management using a combination of internal and external data.

-The Sub-Investment Manager’s overall investment process includes both quantitative and qualitative metrics to measure how the social or environmental characteristics promoted by the Sub-Fund are met, including an exclusionary framework, positive screening and a proprietary ranking of ESG ratings.
+The Sub-Investment Manager’s overall investment process includes both quantitative and qualitative metrics to measure how the sustainable investment objective of the Sub-Fund is met, including an exclusionary framework, positive screening and a proprietary ranking of ESG ratings.
 In addition, the Sub-Investment Manager seeks to understand the sustainability risks and opportunities by using a range of external research providers as well as internal research.

 Each sustainability indicator for the Sub-Fund is subject to measurement using clearly defined metrics on an ongoing basis, using a combination of internal and external data and research as is appropriate for the particular indicator.

-The Sub-Investment Manager uses a range of data sources in order to monitor the environmental and/or social characteristics promoted by the Sub-Fund, including both in-house research and third party data providers.
+The Sub-Investment Manager uses a range of data sources in order to monitor the sustainable investment objective of the Sub-Fund, including both in-house research and third party data provider(s).
 These are used to systematically screen client portfolios for sustainability risks, identify priority companies for engagement and to inform company analysis as described in the Sub-Fund’s investment policy.
-The third-party data providers are subject to ongoing review and change and may differ between asset classes or sub-funds depending on the nature of the characteristic to be measured.
+The third party data provider(s) are subject to ongoing review and change and may differ between asset classes or sub-funds depending on the nature of the characteristic to be measured.

 The main limitation to the methodologies and data sources is the lack of global reporting standards and availability of consistent data.
 Where data is available, this also has limitations and is subject to estimation and reporting gaps and continues to evolve.
 The Sub-Investment Manager keeps under review the sources of data it uses for the implementation of its sustainability policy and will make changes where it considers this is necessary.